 The development of the ROC system gained momentum in the 1980s with contributions from Mugnier and Mosse (1987) and Bécard and Fortin (1988) where they transformed carrot roots using Ri T-DNA as hosts.
 The innovation of the split-plate method by St-Arnaud et al. (1996) made a new innovation, allowing the separation of root and fungal compartments using a bicompartmental ROC system which led to improved production of propagule and spore harvest.
 Later in context to the study, Douds (2002) found that sporulation continued in the system after partial medium replacement in the distal compartment and glucose supplementation in the proximal compartment, allowing for repeated harvests from the same culture.

 Over time, ROC systems have undergone significant changes in order to enhance their scalability and efficiency.
 Early efforts by Tiwari and Adholeya (2003) utilized small containers to grow root organs and AM fungi, optimizing the system for mass production (Adholeya et al., 2005).
 Other than these, innovations like airlift bioreactors, perlite mist bioreactors, and the use of solid support systems like gelled media have also been made for large-scale cultivation of AM fungi.
-Wang in the year 2004 patented a hydroponic culture system that employed liquid media and exfoliation methods, further branching out the techniques available for AMF cultivation.
-Later, in 2006, Gadkar and others presented a unique system where AM fungi were propagated using ROC in recombinant clay balls, and significant improvements in spore yield were revealed and allowed for repeated harvests from the same culture.
+Wang (2004) patented a hydroponic culture system that employed liquid media and exfoliation methods, further branching out the techniques available for AMF cultivation.
+Later, in 2006, Gadkar (year?) and others presented a unique system where AM fungi were propagated using ROC in recombinant clay balls, and significant improvements in spore yield were revealed and allowed for repeated harvests from the same culture.

 ROC system was first used to investigate the in vitro production of Glomus intraradices spores (Douds, 2002; St-Arnaud et al., 1996), followed by extensive experimentation with plant systems (Voets et al., 2009).
 While carrot (Daucus carota L.) roots are the primary cause of ROC, chicory (Cichorium intybus L.) and barrel medic (Medicago truncatula Gaertn.) medic roots have also been used to cultivate AM fungi (Fontaine et al., 2004).
 Other hosts, such as banana (Koffi et al., 2009) and grapevine, are also compatible with AM fungal associations, even though they have been found to be less effective for large-scale spore production.